Ukraine crisis: What can the US expect from Germany? | DW | 13.02.2022

 "It's hard to explain to people who live in presidential democracies like France and the US, but a German chancellor has less power in comparison," she said.

-As a country that is dependent on its export market, Germany is very sensitive when it comes to the Chinese and Russian markets, especially when it comes industrial products.
+As a country dependent on its export market, Germany is very sensitive to the Chinese and Russian markets, especially when it comes to industrial products.
 Sophia Besch, a German foreign policy expert with the Atlantic Council think tank, sees Germany as an influential voice in Europe, also when it comes to Ukraine.
 However, she attributes Berlin's focus on diplomacy to economic interests.

 "If nothing else, because the country would suffer from economic sanctions, should it come to that," said Besch, referring to the possible measures against the Kremlin and the strong entanglement between the German and Russian economies.
 In addition, Germany can look back on years of diplomatic mediation with Russia, including the Normandy format talks and negotiations surrounding the Minsk agreement.